-Canon G5 X versus Canon M3
+Canon G5 X vs M3

 The side-by-side display below illustrates the physical size and weight of the Canon G5 X and the Canon M3.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M3 is notably smaller (11 percent) than the Canon G5 X. In this context, it is worth noting that neither the G5X nor the M3 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G5X has a lens built in, whereas the M3 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 Concerning battery life, the G5X gets 210 shots out of its NB-13L battery, while the M3 can take 250 images on a single charge of its LP-E17 power pack.
 The power pack in the G5X can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

 |Canon G5 X»||4.4 in||3.0 in||1.7 in||12.5 oz||210||n||Oct 2015||799||Canon G5 X|